chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 If you ask yourself if this is worth it, I definitely say, yes.
 The devs regularly update the software and compared to other mac tools, 7 bucks is not too expensive.

-Quite some time I have wondered if it was really worth to get the more expensive MacBook with Touchbar.
-But now it has gotten really useful for quickly controlling my node on AMB-Net.
+Quite some time I have wondered if it was really worth to get the more expensive MacBook with Touch bar.
+But now with this setup, it has gotten really useful for quickly controlling my node.
+In the long run it is saving alot of time that I would need typing or copying commands.

 ### Overview of BetterTouchTool and Dashboard